galactux/hacks/linux/git-setup.md

 * Load the new identity into the ssh-agent: `$ ssh-add ~/.ssh/id_rsa`
 * List the keys that the agent is managing: `$ ssh-add -l`
 * Install the public key (`~/.ssh/id_rsa.pub`) on your GitHub/Bitbucket/whatever account (Web UI)
-* If needed, change an existing repo from HTTPS to the SSH protocol
+* If needed, change an existing repo from HTTPS to the SSH protocol:
 ```
 $ cd <path_to_repo>
 $ cat .git/config